el-meyer/airship/README.md

 ## Funding

-Development is currently funded by [Berry Consultants](https://www.berryconsultants.com/) and was previously funded by EU-PEARL.
+Elias Laurin Meyer is a salaried employee of [Berry Consultants](https://www.berryconsultants.com/) and was previously a member of the EU-PEARL consortium.

 EU-PEARL (EU Patient-cEntric clinicAl tRial pLatforms) project has received funding from the Innovative Medicines Initiative (IMI) 2 Joint